Pointwise convergence of polynomial multiple ergodic averages along the primes: Proof of Theorem : reduction to the major arcs

-where $C_*$ fixed later is a sufficiently large constant. \begin{remark} The exponet $5/4$, which can be substituted with any value in $(5/4,\infty)$, is determined by the error in (\ref{approx;resides}).
-This is another reason why we cannot employ the metric entropy argument which plays a crucial role in \cite{KMPW24}. \end{remark} We define the high-frequency case when $C_*l \le s$, and the low-frequency case when $C_*l > s$.
+where we fix $C_*$ later to be a sufficiently large constant. \begin{remark} The exponet $5/4$, which can be substituted with any value in $(5/4,\infty)$, is determined by the error in (\ref{approx;resides}) (or \eqref{eqn:error1} below).
+This is another reason why we cannot employ the multiparamater norm interchanging inequality which plays a crucial role in \cite{KMPWW24}. \end{remark} We define the high-frequency case when $C_*l \le s$, and the low-frequency case when $C_*l > s$.
 As we shall see later, the low-frequency case requires a more involved analysis.
 In fact, it is the low-frequency case that requires multi-frequency analysis techniques.
 For the high-frequency case, we will use the multilinear Weyl inequality in the continuous setting, as detailed in Appendix \ref{section:Appen1}.
-To obtain the desired estimate for the low-frequency case, we divide the set $\D_{l,s}$ into two subsets $\I_{\le }$ and $\I_{> }$ given by \beq \I_{\le }:=\I_{l,s,\le }=\D_{l,s}\cap [1,2^{10 p_02^u}]\qquad {\rm and }\qquad \I_{> }:=\I_{l,s,> }=\D_{l,s}\cap (2^{10 p_02^u},\infty), \eeq and reduce the matter to proving \eqref{t41} with the set $\D_{l,s}$ replaced by $\I_{\le }$ and $\I_{> }$, which correspond to the low-frequency case at a small scale and a large scale, respectively.
+To obtain the desired estimate for the low-frequency case, we divide the set $\D_{l,s}$ into two subsets $\I_{\le }$ and $\I_{> }$ given by \beq \I_{\le }:=\I_{l,s,\le }=\D_{l,s}\cap [1,2^{10 p_02^u}]\qquad {\rm and }\qquad \I_{> }:=\I_{l,s,> }=\D_{l,s}\cap (2^{10 p_02^u},\infty), \eeq and reduce matters to proving \eqref{t41} with the set $\D_{l,s}$ replaced by $\I_{\le }$ and $\I_{> }$, which correspond to the low-frequency cases at small scale and large scale, respectively.
 We will use the multilinear Rademacher-Menshov inequality and the harmonic analysis of the adelic integers $\Ad_\Z$ to address the small-scale case and the large-scale case, respectively.